antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 }
 ```

-In both cases the warnings for using the registry will disappear.
+In both cases, the warnings for using the registry will disappear.

 The key difference is that in second example the analyzer will now issue
 warnings for the call sites of `GetLoggingDirectory()` because it is now
 considered to be a Windows-specific API.
 In other words, you forward the
-requirement of doing the platform check your callers.
+requirement of doing the platform check to your callers.

 The `[SupportedOSPlatform]` attribute can be applied to the member, type, or
 assembly level.
-This attribute is also used by the BCL itself, for example, the
+This attribute is also used by the BCL itself.
+For example, the
 assembly `Microsoft.Win32.Registry` has this attribute applied, which is the
 reason that it knows that the registry is a Windows-specific API in the first
 place.

-Note that if you target `net5.0-windows` this attribute is automatically applied
+Note that if you target `net5.0-windows`, this attribute is automatically applied
 to your assembly.
 That means using Windows-specific APIs from `net5.0-windows`
 will never generate any warnings because your entire assembly is considered to
 be Windows-specific.